 5 Things To Do To Attract And Retain Your Best Talent During The Labor Shortage

 The labor shortage we're feeling in the business world is more than just a lack of candidates.
 It's a lack of people with the skills to do a job well and find fulfillment in it.
-The truth is that many businesses are failing to retain their employees because they do not provide a sense of purpose beyond financial security.
 In order to retain people, companies need to offer benefits that keep workers happy and fulfilled, not just meet their financial needs.

 Businesses worldwide are facing a labor shortage, and many leaders in the business world are panicking.
 With companies unable to fill essential positions, their operations are direly strained.
 While many are blaming unemployment subsidies and gig platforms for the shortage, upon further investigation it's clear that changing labor dynamics are the result of something far more problematic.